Table of Contents

 Say goodbye to the frustration of slow connections and hello to blazing-fast speeds.
 By proactively monitoring your network with Obkio’s synthetic, end-to-end Network Performance Monitoring tool, you can pinpoint bottlenecks with precision and take swift action to optimize your network's efficiency.

-To identify network bottlenecks in all network locations, Obkio continuously monitors end-to-end network performance so you can monitor performance from your local network (LAN, VPN), as well as third-party networks (WAN, ISP, and Internet Peering).
+To identify network bottlenecks in all network locations, Obkio continuously monitors end-to-end network performance so you can monitor performance from your local network (LAN, VPN), as well as third-party networks (WAN performance, ISP, and Internet Peering).

 Unlike traditional network monitoring solutions that may only monitor local network equipment, Obkio allows you to monitor performance from every end of your network, where you may not have any IT staff or equipment available.